R.E.M.

-R.E.M. was an American rock band from Athens, Georgia, formed in 1980 by drummer Bill Berry, guitarist Peter Buck, bassist Mike Mills, and lead vocalist Michael Stipe, who were students at the University of Georgia.
-One of the first alternative rock bands, R.E.M. was noted for Buck's ringing, arpeggiated guitar style; Stipe's distinctive vocal quality, unique stage presence, and obscure lyrics; Mills's melodic bass lines and backing vocals; and Berry's tight, economical drumming style.
-In the early 1990s, other alternative rock acts such as Nirvana and Pavement viewed R.E.M. as a pioneer of the genre.
-After Berry left the band in 1997, the band continued its career in the 2000s with mixed critical and commercial success.
-The band broke up amicably in 2011 with members devoting time to solo projects after having sold more than 90 million albums worldwide and becoming one of the world's best-selling music acts.
+R.E.M. was an American rock band formed in Athens, Georgia, in 1980 by drummer Bill Berry, guitarist Peter Buck, bassist Mike Mills, and lead vocalist Michael Stipe, who were students at the University of Georgia.
+R.E.M. was noted for Buck's arpeggiated "jangle" guitar playing; Stipe's distinctive vocal style, unique stage presence, and cryptic lyrics; Mills's countermelodic bass lines and backing vocals; and Berry's tight, economical drumming.
+In the early 1990s, other alternative rock acts such as Nirvana, Pixies, and Pavement named R.E.M. as a pioneer of the genre.
+After Berry left in 1997, the remaining members continued with mixed critical and commercial success.
+The band broke up amicably in 2011, having sold more than 90 million albums worldwide and becoming one of the world's best-selling music acts.

-R.E.M. released its first single, "Radio Free Europe", in 1981 on the independent record label Hib-Tone.
-It was followed by the Chronic Town EP in 1982, the band's first release on I.R.S.
+The band released their first single, "Radio Free Europe", in 1981 on the independent record label Hib-Tone.
+It was followed by the Chronic Town EP in 1982, their first release on I.R.S.
 Records.
-In 1983, the group released its critically acclaimed debut album, Murmur, and built its reputation over the next few years with similarly acclaimed releases every year from 1984 to 1988: Reckoning, Fables of the Reconstruction, Lifes Rich Pageant, Document and Green, including an intermittent b-side compilation Dead Letter Office.
-Don Dixon and Mitch Easter produced their first two albums, Joe Boyd handled production on Fables of the Reconstruction and Don Gehman produced Lifes Rich Pageant.
-Thereafter, R.E.M. settled on Scott Litt as producer for the next 10years during the band's most successful period of their career.
-They also started co-producing their material and playing other instruments in the studio.
+Over the course of the decade, R.E.M. released acclaimed albums, commencing with their debut Murmur (1983), and continuing yearly with Reckoning (1984), Fables of the Reconstruction (1985), Lifes Rich Pageant (1986), and Document (1987).
+During their most successful period, they worked with the producer Scott Litt.
 With constant touring, and the support of college radio following years of underground success, R.E.M. achieved a mainstream hit with the 1987 single "The One I Love".
-The group signed to Warner Bros.
-Records in 1988, and began to espouse political and environmental concerns while playing large arenas worldwide.
+They signed to Warner Bros.
+Records in 1988, releasing Green later that year, and began to espouse political and environmental concerns while playing arenas worldwide.